dtcc-platform/dtcc-builder/README.md

 ## Code organization

-The code in this repository is organized as a collection of independent but interoperable components.
+VCCore is organized as a collection of independent but interoperable components.
 Each component may be implemented using different libraries, and languages (C++, Python, ...) but follows a common naming scheme and provides a standardized command-line interface.

 Common C++ code that is used across components is header only and is placed in the common directory `include`.
 The common code should have no (or minimal) external dependencies.